Dbroqua/DK60TP/README.md

 Place a jumper between pin 1 and 2.

 ##### External led
-Connect your led and resistor between pin 1 and 3.
+Connect your led between pin 1 and 3.

 ##### Disable led
 Remove the jumper or place it between pin 2 and 3.